 - Horticulture Skills

 - Functional Skills

-Please click here to see all Open Awards SFA funded qualifications.
+Many of Open Awards qualifications are eligible for SFA funding through the Adult Education Budget.
+You can check the status of individual qualifications on the SFA Hub.
 If a qualification you are interested in does not have SFA funding, please contact us and we will be happy to discuss available alternatives.

 We have a number of nationally accredited qualifications that are suitable for delivery in schools.
 These qualifications offer flexible, bite-sized learning and are used successfully to enhance learning programmes and to accredit much of the PSHE learning.
 The qualifications are available in a range of sectors and offer the broad spread of vocationally related knowledge, skills and personal learning that will enable individuals and groups to achieve and progress.